NullJupiter/GoMon/README.md

 ### Usage

-You need to provide the binary a `-p` flag with the full path to the directory you want to monitor.
+You need to provide at least one path to a directory you want to monitor.

 ##### Example:
-`./gomon -p $(pwd)`
+`gomon $(pwd)`